Newly renovated apartment complex to open soon in Kinston, accepting applications

 “Once they open them I’m going to one,” he said.

 The owners of the complex are currently renovating all units.
-Mayor Don Hardy said the complex closed years ago after flooding issues from hurricanes Matthew and Florence.
+Kinston Mayor Don Hardy said the complex closed years ago after flooding issues from Hurricane Matthew and Hurricane Florence.

 Hardy said better living spaces are much needed throughout the city.